vivid-planet/comet/docs/docs/migration/migration-from-v5-to-v6.md

 ### import/newline-after-import

 The `import/newline-after-import` rule is now enabled by default.
 It enforces adding a blank line between imports and code.

-## New Features

-### Cron Jobs

-The `CronJobsPage` now

--   shows the last run of every job
--   has a button to manually trigger a job
--   offers a subpage that displays all job runs

-You must add the `CronJobsModule` to your `AppModule` in the API for the `CronJobsPage` to work.